 - Advance clinical development of our lead product candidate, CT1812, in mild-to-moderate AD and earlier stages of the disease.
 Our lead product candidate, CT1812, has progressed through Phase 1 and into Phase 2 clinical trials.
 Funding of the Phase 1 and into Phase 2 trials is primarily through the NIA.
 We are evaluating CT1812 in other AD populations as well and developing CT1812 for patients with earlier symptomatic stages of AD and MCI, which is a slight and noticeable measurable decline in cognitive abilities due to AD.
-Our START (COG0203) clinical trial in patients with mild dementia associated with early stage AD has been funded by a grant of approximately \$81.0 million awarded from the NIA. - Pursue the development of CT1812 for dry AMD.
-We plan to evaluate CT1812 as a potential therapy for dry AMD, an eye disease that results in the deterioration of the macula, causing visual distortion, loss of central vision and eventual blindness.
-We believe that an S2R modulator, such as CT1812, may help to regulate the damage-response processes related to these cells that are impaired in dry AMD.
+Our START (COG0203) clinical trial in patients with mild dementia associated with early stage AD has been funded by a grant of approximately \$81.0 million awarded from the NIA. - Pursue the development of CT1812 for GA secondary to dry AMD.
+We plan to evaluate CT1812 as a potential therapy for GA secondary to dry AMD.
+GA is an advanced form of dry AMD.
+Dry AMD is an eye disease that results in the deterioration of the macula, causing visual distortion, loss of central vision and eventual blindness.
+We believe that an S2R modulator, such as CT1812, may help to regulate the damage-response processes related to these cells that are impaired in GA secondary to dry AMD.
 We have completed a pre-IND meeting with the FDA, and, after the completion of our ongoing preclinical studies, we intend to submit an IND application to the FDA by the end of 2022, after which we plan to advance into a Phase 2 clinical trial, leveraging our knowledge of CT1812's preclinical and clinical profile to date.